-Network Security leverages information provided by Trend Micro Research and the Trend Micro™ Zero Day Initiative™ (ZDI) so you can take advantage of virtual patching.
+Trend Vision One leverages information provided by Trend Micro Research and the Trend Micro™ Zero Day Initiative™ (ZDI) so you can take advantage of virtual patching.
 This limits the widening of your attack surface and restores post-threat PCI compliance.

 Staying one step ahead of cybercriminals